#107 The Apache Motel

 When searching for Moab hotels online, a photo of this motel sign with its 20-foot arrow caught my eye.

 Then when I read about some of the motel's celebrity guests, I got curious.
 In the fifties and sixties, the modern and comfy motel provided long term accommodations for John Wayne, Anthony Quinn, Henry Fonda and others, while they were shooting westerns in the area.
-By the 1980's, I don't believe the motel was up cushy enough for Susan Sarandon and Geena Davis.
+By the 1980's, I don't believe the motel was quite cushy enough for Susan Sarandon and Geena Davis.
 But the film crew shooting Thelma and Louise stayed here.

 "Modern American Movement - Victorian Eclectic Bungalow"